Say Goodbye to Garden Woes: Garden Frontier Has the Solutions

 This helps sustain wildlife and lessens the chance that a single species will overpopulate the garden.
 When you first begin to garden, it would be a good idea to consult with local gardeners about which plants go well in your bioregion.

-Initially, you may have more success with easy-to-grow plants like radishes, lettuce, beans, tomatoes, and cucumbers, expanding to a wider variety of species in future years.
-The root systems
+Initially, you may have more success with easy-to-grow plants like radishes, lettuce, beans, tomatoes, and cucumbers, expanding to a broader variety of species in future years.
+The root system of plants vary between species.

-Of plants vary between species.
-Some have roots that spread widely and improve soil structure, while others have roots that grow deep and draw nutrients to the surface.
+Some have roots that spread widely and improve soil structure; others grow deep and draw nutrients to the surface.

 Consider growing plants from several families in the same bed and ensure that crops are grown in another spot of the garden each year- this varies the fertility demands on the soil and deters diseases and competing insects from becoming established.